blingusblongus/weekend-jquery-server-calculator/notes.md

         [x] Store history of calculations

 Optional:
-[ ] .unshift instead of .push to history list, so most recent are on top?
+[x] .unshift instead of .push to history list, so most recent are on top?

+Stretch:
+[ ]